AltusConsulting/sparkbot-appd-botkit/README.md

 * Press _Next_
 * In _Actions to Execute_ press the plus (+) sign and then select the action you created in the previous step.
 Press _Select_.

-Now you should begin receiving notifications from the AppD Bot on Cisco Spark, once you subscribe to them.
+Now you should begin receiving notifications from the AppD Bot on Webex Teams, once you subscribe to them.